christinakouridi/babygie/README.md

 This repository contains experimental code and results that underpin my thesis for a MSc in CSML @ UCL (to be released upon marking).

 In it, we study the potential benefits (sample efficiency and generalisation) of reasoning over syntactic representations of language instructions in the [`BabyAI`](https://github.com/mila-iqia/babyai) environment.
-We introduce a `BabyGIE` agent that uses a graph neural network to encode instruction representations from a syntax parser.
+We introduce a `BabyGIE` agent that uses a graph neural network (`GCN` or `GAT`) to encode instruction representations from a natural language dependency parser.

 # Technical Introduction